dwtaylornz/hevctranscode/README.md

 ### limitations (potential todo list)
 Deminishing effort vs reward -
-- does not look for video specific files / extensions (assumes largest files are video)
 - does not change media container to mkv if source is another container format